sc1248/molssi_best-_practices_2021/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

-A python package for analysing&visualizing  molecular files, Molissi
+A python package for analysing&visualizing  molecular files, Molissi.
+This package has a fuctions module.

+This  respository is curently under development.
+To do a developmental install, download this repository

 ### Copyright